joemaidman/student-directory/README.md

 # Student Directory
-The student directory ruby script that allows you to manage the list of student enrolled at Makers Academy.
+A student directory ruby script that allows you to manage the list of student enrolled at Makers Academy.

 ## Usage ##